 Prerequisites: A grade of C or better in ITE 153, ITE 217 and ITE 223; concurrency with ITE 223 permitted.
-Students must have satisfied all MAT, ENG 001 and RDG 001 remediation requirements prior to starting the course.
+Students must have satisfied all MAT, ENG 001 and RDG 001

 Description: This course will introduce techniques and practices for gathering and analyzing evidence used to solve crimes involving computers.
 This is a hands-on approach to the tools and methodologies used in computer forensics.
 It will examine the fundamentals and best practices for incident response and data acquisition.
 Current tools and procedures will be surveyed, implemented, and studied using virtual machines and cloud services to reinforce the principles of forensic investigations.
 It will also examine report writing, testimony delivery, elicitation of experts and witnesses, and the ethics of investigations.